catana-11/MoneyMentor/README.md

 ## How to Use MoneyMentor
 Once both servers are running:
 - Open your web browser and head to `localhost:3000`.
-- Explore the app and let MoneyMentor guide you toward financial literacy.

 ---

-Thank you for choosing MoneyMentor!
-We’re excited to be part of your financial journey.